camlingo237/balls-mode/README.md

 > Credit: Based on the original concept by [@typememetics](https://x.com/typememetics/status/2012821469009465487)

-Decomposed reasoning with explicit confidence scoring for Claude Code.
+Decomposed reasoning with explicit confidence scoring for AI coding assistants.

 ## What is this?